donutrj/heartbreaker/content/Supporting Docs/Spells.md

 The mirror object looks and feels exactly like the object it copied.
 It doesn't copy any magical properties of the object.
 You cannot duplicate living things in this way.
 The mirror object pops like a bubble if it suffers a solid blow (a mirror sword could be used once before it vanishes).

 If you invest at least 4 dice into this spell, it can copy the magical properties of an item, but those magical properties will only function once.
 For items with continuous properties, such as a flying carpet, the magic properties will last no longer than 10 minutes (DM's choice).
+# Preservation
++ Range: Touch
++ Target: Large food container
++ Duration: (count) weeks

+Prevents the perishables from spoilage, wear, and tear for the duration of the spell.
 # Prismatic Ray
 + Range: 200'
 + Target: Object